Constitution of Pakistan of 1962: Salient features of 1962 Constitution

-In the original constitution there was no list of fundamental rights.
-It was due to the first amendment in the constitution in 1963 that these were included and made its part, prior to that these were laid down in the directive principles of policy.
+In the original constitution, there was no list of fundamental rights.
+It was due to the first amendment in the constitution in 1963 that these were included and made their part, before that these were laid down in the directive principles of policy.
 The list of fundamental rights contained almost all the rights secured to its citizens by a modern state.
-The Principles of Policy were also incorporated in the constitution.
-Most of the Islamic provisions were made the part thereof.
-These principles of policy dealt with such matters as Islamic way of life, national integration and solidarity, social welfare, protection of the rights of minorities, development of backward areas etc.
+The Principles of Policy were also incorporated into the Constitution.
+Most of the Islamic provisions were made a part thereof.
+These principles of policy dealt with such matters as the Islamic way of life, national integration and solidarity, social welfare, protection of the rights of minorities, development of backward areas etc.